apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 * the *Sort-Merge-Join* strategy (SM) and
 * the *Hybrid-Hash-Join* strategy (HH).

-The Sort-Merge-Join works by first sorting both input datasets on their join key attributes (Sort Phase) and merging the sorted datasets as a second step (Merge Phase).
+The Sort-Merge-Join works by first sorting both input data sets on their join key attributes (Sort Phase) and merging the sorted data sets as a second step (Merge Phase).
 The sort is done in-memory if the local partition of a data set is small enough.
 Otherwise, an external merge-sort is done by collecting data until the working memory is filled, sorting it, writing the sorted data to the local filesystem, and starting over by filling the working memory again with more incoming data.
 After all input data has been received, sorted, and written as sorted runs to the local file system, a fully sorted stream can be obtained.
 This is done by reading the partially sorted runs from the local filesystem and sort-merging the records on the fly.
 Once the sorted streams of both inputs are available, both streams are sequentially read and merge-joined in a zig-zag fashion by comparing the sorted join key attributes, building join element pairs for matching keys, and advancing the sorted stream with the lower join key.
 The figure below shows how the Sort-Merge-Join strategy works.

 <center>
 <img src="{{ site.baseurl }}/img/blog/joins-smj.png" style="width:90%;margin:15px">